ABOUT THE PRIZE

 The SIEPR Prize was inspired and first funded by George Shultz, who served as President Nixon’s secretary of Labor and Treasury and later led the State Department in the Reagan administration.

 The prize recognizes economists who have made significant contributions to economic policy.
-Recipients are selected by Shultz and three other leading economists:
+Recipients are selected by these leading economists:

 - Mark Duggan – Director of SIEPR